This article contains compensated links; please read my disclaimer for more information.

 10th Arrondissement runs along the Canal St. Martin.
 The streets along the canal are car-free zones on Saturday afternoons/evenings, and all day on Sundays.
 During the weekends’ people are cycling and rollerblading.
 This area is quite trendy among young people.

 It is where you will find Opera Bastille and Place de la Bastille.
 The landmark “Trois Glorieuses” or “Three Glorious Days” is raised in memory of the July Revolution of 1830.
-In the 11th Arrondissement, you will also Europe’s oldest circus hall, built in 1852.
+In the 11th Arrondissement, you will also Europe’s oldest circus hall, built in the year 1852.
 And if you are into French music the Edith Piaf museum is right up the alley.
 The neighborhood has a few good restaurants and a great nightlife s a great place to stay in Paris.
 It is safe and less expensive than other parts neighborhoods of Paris.

 Paris’ busiest and most famous train station – Gare de Lyon – is located in the 12th Arrondissement.
 You will also find Paris’ “lungs” – a huge green park the Bois de Vincennes in this neighborhood.
 Or how about visiting a Bercy village, a village in the heart of Paris, that consists mostly of small wine warehouses from the late 19th Century.